ChrisHurt/Quiz-Aide/README.md

 * Give administrators authorisation to:
   * CRUD all resources

-### Future Work
+### Sprint 2 -- Completed 01/10/19
-* Select a more semantic Heroku URL
+* Selected a more semantic Heroku URL
-* Update styling and add more variety
+* Completed a styling overhaul
-* Provide student & teacher demonstration accounts for users to test the application with
+* Added demo user accounts

 <!-- LICENSE -->
 ## License